fastrgv/WorldCupSokerban/README.md

 * sokerban_gnu games/original_50.sok 50 2

 to tackle level 2 from the original_50 sokoban file.
-In this single-file mode, you can still use the next-level(n) & previous-level(p) keys, however, the next/previous files (R-shift/L-shift) keys are disabled.
+In this single-file mode, you can still use the next-level(n) & previous-level(p) keys, however, the next/previous files (ctrl+n,ctrl+p) keys are disabled.

+## New First-Person Mode Details
+Note that the arrow keys work differently in first-person mode:

+* up => move forward
+* lf => turn left [does not move]
+* rt => turn right [no move]
+* dn => turn around [no move]

+Normal [third-person] mode is recommended during autosolve.

 ## Limitations
 This app can handle up to a maximum of 128 boxes, 64 rows/cols, up to 255 box-valid interior cells.

+## Adding Puzzle Sets
+You may add or remove puzzle sets from the ~/games/ directory, but then you should remove the ~/data/resume.txt file before restarting the app.

 ================================================================